thindil/steamsky/bin/doc/MODDING.md

 *game.dat* in *data* directory and edit line which starts with WeaponType.
 Value after equal sign must be existing item type.

+## Dodging skill name
+To change which skill is used for dodges in character's combat, open file *game.dat* in *data* directory and edit line which starts with DodgeSkill.
+Value after equal sign must be existing skill name.

 ## Items

 ### General informations